parthdp/nodeConfigClient/EXAMPLE.md

     "tslint-config-prettier": "^1.14.0"
   }
 ```
 - Create a properties js file e.g. sample.properties.js which will be consumed by node config client to load the properties from config server.
+Add appropriate values for config server.

 ```
 const properties = {